TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Markers/$readme.txt

 	TO USE
 Unit State Animator by McMagister is required.
 If you don't already have it from a different plugin, it's bundled with this one as well.
 MAKER SURE THE UNIT STATE ANIMATOR FILE IS LOADED FIRST.
-It must be at the TOP of your list of plugins (yes, in Windows Explorer), or this plugin will not work.
+It must be at the TOP of your list of plugins (yes, alphabetically, in Windows Explorer), or this plugin will not work.

 If you haven't already, in SRPG Studio, go into Tools > Options > Data and check "Display id next to data name".